JoJas102/MEDIA-Toolbox/README.md

 ### Initial parameters neccessary
 In [InitParam.py](InitParam.py) essential simulation and acquisition parameters are set:
-* files[] = string array containing filepaths to scan image (4D NIfTI) and ROI (segmentation containing region of interest as NIfTI)
+* files      = string array containing filepaths to scan image (4D NIfTI) and ROI (segmentation containing region of interest as NIfTI)
-* b[] = list of used b-values
+* b          = list of used b-values
-* Dmin and Dmax = fitting range to calculate DValues for fitting
+* Dmin, Dmax = fitting range to calculate DValues for fitting
 * m          = number of bins for fitting procedure endregion

 For any further comments or explaining descriptions see annotations inside the functions code files.